 Beginning in the late 1970’s with graffiti, popping and locking to today’s musical success stories of Kanye West and Chance the Rapper, this film goes deeper than just a linear timeline.
 Midway explores how the nation has largely neglected the presence of Chicago’s contribution to the most popular culture in the world, due to issues of segregation, gangs, lack of professional music infrastructure and even the dominance of the city’s house music scene.

-Midway: The Story of Chicago Hip-Hop is still in production with an expected release of early 2018.
+Midway: The Story of Chicago Hip-Hop is still in production with an expected release in 2024.